Introduction: A Bond Rooted in Grief

 Importantly, this father-daughter relationship reflects a powerful spiritual shift in the Pearl poem.
 The daughter is no longer just a little child as her father remembers her.
 Instead, she is now a saint who lives eternally in God’s kingdom.
 She belongs completely to the Lamb, serving Him with joy and honour.
 Moreover, she rules in New Jerusalem, showing her elevated spiritual status.
 However, this truth challenges her father’s beliefs deeply.
 He cannot accept her new position in heaven because, to him, she died too young to deserve such glory.
 He argues that she had no merit or great deeds to earn her place.
 Yet his daughter insists with gentle wisdom that salvation is purely grace, not human effort, teaching him a divine truth.

 Furthermore, she explains to her father that heavenly reward is never earned.
 It is always given as a free gift by God’s grace.
 This message surprises him greatly and humbles his proud heart.
 For him, it is hard to accept that human achievements hold no power before God’s will.
-Therefore, the father-daughter relationship in the Pearl poem becomes a lesson in divine justice and mercy.
+Therefore, the father-daughter relationship becomes a lesson in divine justice and mercy.
 It shows that God’s ways are higher than human understanding.
 Her words teach him to trust in grace rather than cling to earthly measures of worth.
-Thus, the poem reveals that true faith requires humility before God’s mysterious justice, bringing peace and spiritual growth to those who accept His divine plan.
+Thus, the poem reveals that true faith requires humility before God’s mysterious justice.
+It brings peace and spiritual growth to those who accept His divine plan.

 Transformation Through Dialogue